HandsOnDataViz/book/chart/design/README.md

 3) Decide if the best way to communicate with your audience is with static charts (such as images printed on paper) or interactive charts (embedded in a website, with tooltip details and source links).
 Most of these principles apply to both types, but [this book features tools and tutorials](../chart) to create interactive charts.

-4) Understand basic chart vocabulary: title, labels, horizontal x-axis and vertical y-axis, data series, tooltip, source and credits. ** TO DO: IMAGE HERE **
+4) Understand basic chart vocabulary: title, labels, horizontal x-axis and vertical y-axis, data series, tooltip, source and credits. *image to come*

 5) Identify the [chart type](../chart) that best matches your story and data format.

 6) Draw visual comparisons that are easy for readers to understand, rather than confusing them (adapted from Gourley p.
-19).
+19). *image to come*
-**INSERT IMAGE of side-by-side pie chart vs bar chart**

 7) Do the math for your readers.
-Based on your data story, decide if you should show absolute numbers, percentages, or percent change (Wong pp. 23-25, 104-107).
+Based on your data story, decide if you should show absolute numbers, percentages, or percent change (Wong pp. 23-25, 104-107). *image and link to come*
-**TO DO** INSERT TABLE to illustrate example, and link to spreadsheet skills

 8) Order categories logically -- either alphabetically, by value, or sequentially -- depending on your data story (Gourley, p.
-19; Wong pp. 70-71).
+19; Wong pp. 70-71). *image to come*
-**INSERT IMAGE** of a random chart vs others

 9) For long labels, use horizontal bar charts instead of vertical column charts (Wong p.
-66).
+66). *image to come*
-**TO DO** INSERT

 10) On bar and column charts, start the vertical y-axis at zero, and choose natural increments (Wong pp. 51-52).
 But line charts do not need to start at zero, and can focus on specific ranges.
-See also the How to Lie with Charts and Maps chapter in this book. **ADD LINK**
+See also the How to Lie with Charts and Maps chapter in this book. *image and link to come*
-**TO DO** INSERT

 11) Beware of pie charts.
 Most readers cannot accurately estimate sizes of different slices.
 Consider other ways to show part-to-whole relationships, such as bar/column charts, or stacked bar/column charts (Few 2007, pp. 2-4; Wong p.
 79).
-**TO DO** INSERT multi-sliced pie vs bar
+*image to come*

-12) If you choose to use a pie chart, then show no more than 5 slices, and places the largest slices closest to the top at 12 o'clock (Wong, pp. 74-75).
+12) If you choose to use a pie chart, then show no more than 5 slices, and places the largest slices closest to the top at 12 o'clock (Wong, pp. 74-75). *image to come*
-**TO DO** INSERT

 13) Words matter as much as pictures.
 - Add meaningful titles, labels, and annotations to draw attention to your data story.
 - Keep typography simple, and use bold type sparingly to highlight your key insights (Wong p.
 32; Knaflic pp. 107, 111).
-**TO DO** insert poorly-titled vs well-titled chart
+- *image to come*

 14) On static charts, label items directly when possible.
 (On interactive charts, designers may need to rely on tooltips and text.)
 Insert a legend in a logical place for readers (Wong, p.
 56).

 15) Add source credits and bylines -- with links to view data tables and details -- to build credibility and accountability.

 16) Avoid “chart junk” -- such as 3D perspective, shadows, and unnecessary ornaments -- which distract readers from your data story.
-Never use 3D unless you are plotting three-dimensional data (Tufte p. **?**, Wong p.
+Never use 3D unless you are plotting three-dimensional data (Tufte p. *to come*, Wong p.
 62, Knaflic p.
-65).
+65). *image to come*
-**TO DO** insert hard-to-read 3D vs easy-to-read 2D chart

 17) De-clutter charts (Knaflic pp. 91-98, 130-135).